AdobeDocs/campaign-web.en/help/v8/email/generative-sms.md

 1. Navigate to the **[!UICONTROL Refine]** option within the **[!UICONTROL Preview]** window to access additional customization features and fine-tune your variation to your preferences:

     * **[!UICONTROL Use as reference content]**: The chosen variant serves as the reference content for generating other results.
-    * **[!UICONTROL Rephrase]**: The AI Assistant can rephrase your message in different ways, keeping your writing fresh and engaging for diverse audiences.
+    * **[!UICONTROL Rephrase]**: AI Assistant can rephrase your message in different ways, keeping your writing fresh and engaging for diverse audiences.
-    * **[!UICONTROL Use simpler language]**: Leverage the AI Assistant to simplify your language, ensuring clarity and accessibility for a wider audience.
+    * **[!UICONTROL Use simpler language]**: Leverage AI Assistant to simplify your language, ensuring clarity and accessibility for a wider audience.

     You can also change the **[!UICONTROL Tone]** and **[!UICONTROL Communication strategy]** of your text.